 It’s especially important that, as the vendor, you implement processes that enable you to track conversion rates.
 This is a great way to identify over-achievers or those struggling.
 If conversion rates are extremely low, for example, it may be indicative of insufficient training or the need for more of it.

 PRM tools are a great resource and can serve as an extension of training and engagement.
 For example, ZINFI’s partner relationship management software enables vendors to customize and personalize portals based on groups and profiles.

-So, you can have partner in different regional groups, and then have different profiles–sales, marketing, technical, etc. This way if someone in sales from Germany logs in they can get specific materials on how to sell in Germany versus somebody in tech logged in from New York City will only see technical training.
+So, you can have partners in different regional groups, and then have different profiles–sales, marketing, technical, etc. This way if someone in sales from Germany logs in they can get specific materials on how to sell in Germany whereas somebody in tech logged in from New York City will only see technical training.

 This robust, customization of partner enablement and content empowers partners to learn as much as they want about products to help them achieve their goals (and yours).

 Managing Partner Relationships

 Once partners have been onboarded, trained, and have access to the resources they need, the priority becomes ongoing management.
 This means consistently engaging with your partners and providing them with everything they need to be successful.